radius-project/radius/examples/azure-examples/azure-servicebus/dapr-integrations/pubsub-azure-servicebus.md

 Note: You need to reference your new image as the container image in the deployment template:-
 ```
 resource pythonpublisher 'Components' = {
   name: 'pythonpublisher'
   kind: 'radius.dev/Container@v1alpha1'
   properties: {
     run: {
       container: {
         image: '<your docker hub>/dapr-pubsub-pythonpublisher:latest'
       }
     }
     dependsOn: [
       {
         name: 'pubsub'
         kind: 'dapr.io/PubSubTopic'
         setEnv: {
           SB_PUBSUBNAME: 'pubsubName'
           SB_TOPIC: 'topic'
         }
       }
     ]
     traits: [
       {
         kind: 'dapr.io/App@v1alpha1'
         properties: {
           appId: 'pythonpublisher'
         }
       }
     ]
   }
 }
 ```

+The environment variables SB_PUBSUBNAME and SB_TOPIC are injected into the container by Radius.
+These correspond to the pubsub name and topic name specified in the Dapr PubSub component spec

 ### Dapr PubSub Component
 Radius will create a new ServiceBus namespace if one does not already exist in the resource group and add the topic name "TOPIC_A" as specified in the deployment template below.

-If you change the pubsub or topic name, it is automatically injected into the sender/receiver app containers by SB_PUBSUBNAME and SB_TOPIC env variables and they start sending/listening on the new topic accoridingly.:-
+{{% alert title="Note" color="warning" %}}
+Note that the name 'pubsub' used below should match the names used by the publisher and sender applications:-
+{{% /alert %}}

 ```
 resource pubsub 'Components' = {
   name: 'pubsub'
-    kind: 'dapr.io/Component@v1alpha1'
+  kind: 'dapr.io/PubSubTopic@v1alpha1'
   properties: {
     config: {
-        type: 'pubsub.azure.servicebus'
+      kind: 'pubsub.azure.servicebus'
       topic: 'TOPIC_A'
-      }
-      provides: [
-        {
-          name: 'pubsub'
-          kind: 'dapr.io/PubSubTopic'
-        }
-      ]
+      managed: true
     }
   }
 }